 - The 1968 Hong Kong flu killed 1 million (H3N2 subtype)

 As you can see, the Hong Kong flu was the same subtype as the flu that is prevalent in America today.
-Humans have built up better group immunity since it was introduced in 1968, which is why there are less fatalities.
+Humans have built up better group immunity since it was introduced in 1968, which is why there are fewer fatalities.
 New subtypes of the flu virus can show up, however, and those are the ones that pose the most pandemic risk.

 The Flu Pandemic Scale